 Native to tropical and subtropical Asia, basil is an annual herb so simple to grow that even first-time gardeners can plant it with confidence.
 It thrives in hot, humid weather and grows well throughout the South from spring until frost.
 Deer don't like it.

-The normally 2-ft.-tall, bushy plant produces spikes of small white or pinkish flowers, but it's prized for its shiny green leavesoval, 12 in. long, with a clovelike fragrance and spicy-sweet flavor that make them indispensable in the kitchen.
+The normally 2 feet-tall, bushy plant produces spikes of small white or pinkish flowers, but it's prized for its shiny green leavesoval, 12 inches long, with a clovelike fragrance and spicy-sweet flavor that make them indispensable in the kitchen.
 However, there are endless variations of the theme, including forms with purple or variegated foliage; dwarf globe or columnar habits; giant or tiny leaves; and white, pink, and purple flowers.
 Flavors cover a wide range, including anise, cinnamon, clove, coriander, lemon, and lime.

 Fresh basil leaves are a must for summer salads, especially with tomatoes.
 In fact, it is critical for pesto, Italian, Indian, and Southwestern cuisine.
 Used fresh or dried, its leaves lend a pleasant, mildly sweet flavor to sauces and cooked dishes of all sorts.
 The most flavorful leaves are from younger stems that have not yet borne flowers.
 And don't overlook basil as a cut flower.
 Both green- and purple-leaved stems give a bouquet of zinnias the scent of summer.